 Is there a deadline to file an Uber accident lawsuit?

 Yes.
 Georgia law gives you a two-year timeframe to file a lawsuit after most preventable injuries.
 That means you usually have two years from the accident date to file suit against the Uber driver.

 Should I hire a lawyer after an Uber accident?

 Yes.
-It’s always a good idea to hire a lawyer after an accident someone else causes.
-With help from an experienced Uber accident attorney, you have a much better chance of recovering the money you deserve for your injuries and related losses.
+It’s always a good idea to hire a local Fayetteville car accident lawyer after an accident someone else causes.
+With help from an experienced attorney who specializes in rideshare or Uber accidents, you have a much better chance of recovering the money you deserve for your injuries and related losses.